Education & Training UK-wide

 • Annual refresh: All staff should receive annual safeguarding updates (can be delivered via staff meetings, online modules, or workshops)

-• DSL training: Designated safeguarding lead must complete multi-agency Level 3 training, refreshed every 2 years
+• DSL training: Designated safeguarding lead must complete multi-agency Level 3 training, refreshed in line with your local safeguarding partnership's requirements — every 2 years is the norm

 • Prevent training: All staff must complete Prevent awareness training